lihaoyi/macropy/readme.md

 #                        {   'number': '646 555-4567', 'type': 'fax'}]}
 ```

-As you can see, the full parser parses that non-trivial blob of JSON into an identical structure as the in-built `json` package.
+You can see that `json_exp` parses that non-trivial blob of JSON into an identical structure as Python's in-built `json` package.
 In addition, the source of the parser looks almost identical to the PEG grammar it is parsing, shown above.
+This parser makes good use of the `//` and `>>` operators to transform the output of its individual components, as well as using `rep_with` method to easily parse the comma-separated JSON objects and arrays.
+This parser is almost fully compliant with the [test cases](http://www.json.org/JSON_checker/) found on the [json.org](www.json.org) website (it doesn't fail, as it should, for deeply-nested JSON arrays), which isn't bad for 50 lines of code.

-As shown earlier, it also provides exceptions with nice error messages when the `parse` method is used:
+As mentioned earlier, MacroPEG parsers also provide exceptions with nice error messages when the `parse` method fails, and the JSON parser is no exception:

 ```python
 json_exp.parse('{    : 1, "wtf": 12.4123}')